Trump claims election being ‘stolen’ as Biden in touching distance of victory

 ‘If you count the legal votes, I easily win, if you count the illegal votes they can try and steal the election from us’

-US president Donald Trump lambasted the election process as fraudulent last night as Democrat Joe Biden appeared to be in touching distance of winning the electoral college.
+US president Donald Trump doubled down on his claims that the election process was fraudulent late on Thursday night as Democrat Joe Biden appeared to be in touching distance of winning the electoral college.

-Speaking at a press conference in the White House, the president declared without evidence : “If you count the legal votes, I easily win, if you count the illegal votes they can try and steal the election from us.”
+Speaking at a press conference in the White House, the president alleged: “If you count the legal votes, I easily win, if you count the illegal votes they can try and steal the election from us.”

 “We were winning,” he said, “and our numbers started miraculously getting whittled away in secret.”